3 Lessons the Berlin Wall Can Teach Us About Sin

 But all that is history now.

-The dismantling of the wall began in 1989, Germany was reunified in 1990, and the Soviet Union collapsed in 1991.
-But even though the wall itself hasn’t existed for almost three decades, its legacy remains to this day—and with that legacy comes lessons we can all take to heart.
+Tomorrow marks the 30th anniversary of the day the Berlin Wall fell: Nov.
+9, 1989.
+Two years later, Germany was reunified and the Soviet Union had collapsed.
+But even though the wall itself hasn’t existed for three decades, its legacy remains to this day—and with that legacy comes lessons we can all take to heart.

 Sin is a wall too.
 Unlike the Berlin Wall, it’s not a physical edifice that can be seen or touched, but it’s a wall all the same, and the impact it can have on our lives is remarkably similar to the impact the Berlin Wall had on the lives of East Germans for nearly 30 long years.
 The history of the wall is a warning for Christians everywhere—a reminder of several biblical truths about sin.